econoalchemist/RoninDojo-Tanto/05_Whirlpool.md

  <img width="450" src="assets/RoninUI20.png">
 </p>

-This is where you can retrieve the .onion URL you need to use in the Whirlpool client Graphical User Interface (GUI) to getit configured.
+This is where you can retrieve the .onion URL you need to use in the Whirlpool client Graphical User Interface (GUI) to get it configured.
 Highlight this URL and use `ctrl+shift+c` to copy it to your clipboard.

 <p align="center">
  <img src="assets/RoninUI21.png">
 </p>

 Now open the Whirlpool client application you installed earlier.
 Select the `Advanced: remote CLI` option and where it says `https://my-cli-host:8899` paste the .onion URL from your RoninDojo terminal.
-Depending on whether or not your are running a Tor deamon or just the Tor browser, you may need to select either `9050` or `9150` for appending the Tor proxy.
+Depending on whether or not your are running a Tor daemon or just the Tor browser, you may need to select either `9050` or `9150` for appending the Tor proxy.
 Leave the API key blank, this will automatically be handled once initialized.
 Then click on `Connect`.

 <p align="center">
  <img src="assets/RoninUI22.png">